vonhattam/NTV_Scoring_Bancaire/README.md

 Handle imbalanced dataset with Sample Weights and SMOTE

+Use a specific metric adapted to banking bussiness problem

 Deploy prediction model as API using FlaskAPI: https://ntv-api.herokuapp.com

 Build a custom Dashboard using Streamlit to interpretate the model: https://ntv-dashbord.herokuapp.com